My PD Story

 Elva Brown

 I do not do it alone.
 Like the saying goes, “There’s no I in team.”
-Going into my third year as team captain of “Team Sloth” for Moving Day San Antonio, I am very proud to volunteer with this energetic and passionate group to raise awareness of Parkinson’s.
-I may be the captain, but WE all do it all together.
+Going into my fifth year as team captain of “Team Sloth” for Moving Day San Antonio, I am very proud to volunteer with this energetic and passionate group to raise awareness of Parkinson’s.
+I may be the captain, but we all do it all together.

-Parkinson’s disease (PD) is not always an easy conversation, especially for the other party.
-It was difficult for me as well at the very beginning.
+Parkinson’s disease (PD) is not always an easy conversation; It was difficult for me at the very beginning.
 It took me four years to tell my family and friends that I, indeed had Parkinson’s.
 I just couldn’t say the words.

-Now, 10 years later after my initial diagnosis and 12 years after going from doctor to doctor trying to find out why I was having so many problems with my hands, here I am.
-I’m older now and I can honestly tell you that I actually consider having Parkinson’s as a blessing.
+Now, 13 years later after my initial diagnosis and 15 years after going from doctor to doctor trying to find out why I was having so many problems with my hands, here I am.
+I’m not afraid to shout from the roof tops that I fight this disease day after day, with good and bad days.

-This journey has certainly brought many people into my life.
+Even on the bad days I am forever thankful for the blessings that Parkinson’s has brought into my life in the form of new friends and loved ones.
 People with Parkinson’s and their families, the Parkinson’s medical community, the Parkinson’s support groups, the Parkinson’s exercise groups, people who work with the Parkinson’s community like the Parkinson's Foundation.
 All these people have made my life better and without having Parkinson’s, I would not have met them.
+They help empower me to make an impact in my community and the world beyond.

 More Stories